karlhorky/blog/_posts/from-papercuts-to-standards.md

 ## UpLeveled and Open Source

-My work at UpLeveled has focused on designing, developing and delivering accessible curricula for both beginners and more experienced engineers, including promoting getting involved in open source.
+My work at UpLeveled has focused on designing, developing and delivering accessible curricula for students ranging from beginners to more experienced engineers.

 As part of this work, we maintain some of our own open source
 projects: